 So, today I am sharing with you a light fresh soup for summer.
 This Zucchini Summer Soup is a very flavorful super easy recipe to make.
 You can add any seasonal veggies and you will end up with a delicious meal for your busy week days.

 You have to be very careful with the cooking time because zucchini cooks very fast and if you don’t pay attention, your zucchini can be very soggy.
 So, cook the harder veggies first and then add zucchini.
 Peas and chickpeas will be added at the end because both are already cooked.
 And voila, you will have a fresh and delicious soup to enjoy even on the summer!
 Got extra zucchini, try my Zucchini Noodle Soup.

 - In a large pot over high heat, add olive oil.
 When the pan and the oil are hot, turn the heat down to medium and add the red onions, carrot, and sweet potato.

 - Add broth and bring it to a boil.
 Add zucchini, cover and simmer the zucchini for about 6 minutes.

 - Add peas, chickpeas, garlic powder, chili pepper, salt and pepper and cook for about 4 minutes.

 - Taste and add any extra seasonings, if necessary.
 Serve topped with fresh parsley

-If you like this recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram and Facebook for all delicious recipes updates.
-As always, you are really appreciated for stopping by.
+If you like this Zucchini Summer Soup recipe, please share with your friends and family.
+Do you want to taste more?
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+As always, I really appreciate you stopping by.